0 have signed. Let’s get to 7,500!

 Mistakes in the early days of a missing person investigation impact the entire case.
 Too many long-term missing persons cases remain unsolved and over time become non-operational, compounding the agony of families suffering ambiguous loss.
 Mishandling of investigations is resulting in more complaints being filed with Police Standards Departments (PSD) and IPCC (now IOPC).
 Police should be held accountable for their inactions and passage of time should not be allowed to be used as an excuse.

 Missing People is the only registered UK charity of its kind, supported by Missing Persons Bureau and their network partners.
-Ireland have National Missing Persons Helpline and Trace Missing Persons Ireland run by Joe Blake.
+Ireland have National Missing Persons Helpline and Missing Irish People website.
 Despite Lucie Blackman Trust doing an amazing job supporting families with missing loved ones abroad, cross-border co-operation between authorities remains poor, leaving families bereft.

 Young men especially continue to go under the radar.
 They are frequently classed as ‘lads being lads’.
 Families have to be taken more seriously and if they tell police it is out of character, this should be acted upon and taken into consideration.
 Gathering evidence remains erratic between forces and invaluable time is being lost to secure CCTV and critical evidence.
 We need to make a difference and ensure guidelines are improved to ensure more people are found alive.

-I, hereby, petition the Prime Minister Rt Hon Theresa May and Home Secretary Amber Rudd, to acknowledge the distress and anguish suffered by families when the disappearance of a loved one is not properly responded to resulting in a long and painful wait.
+I, hereby, petition the Prime Minister Rt Hon Theresa May and Home Secretary, to acknowledge the distress and anguish suffered by families when the disappearance of a loved one is not properly responded to resulting in a long and painful wait.
 I also ask that the following recommendations are adopted:

 My situation is not unique.
 I am a Family Representative for Missing People since Damien went missing and retain a close unity with parents of other long-term missing children.
 The Missing People charity is all we have and the job is massive and the funds are short for one organisation to be able to sustain the needs of the magnitude of the issue.